ayaelhajjchehade/hr-attrition-analysis/README.md

 ## Dataset

-The dataset (HR-Employee-Attrition.csv) is IBM's classic HR Analytics dataset, containing 1,469 employee records with details like department, job role, overtime status, tenure, income, and whether they left the company.
+The dataset (HR-Employee-Attrition.xlsx) is IBM's classic HR Analytics dataset, containing 1,469 employee records with details like department, job role, overtime status, tenure, income, and whether they left the company.

 ## What I did